aarushsingh06/Learning/Features.md

 10. Loops in GO;
-1. you only have one type of loop i.e for loop ( can be used for all diffrent cases)
+* you only have one type of loop i.e for loop ( can be used for all diffrent cases)

 11. If statements, if else statements, continue, break
+12. Create diffrent function and can pass through